ProVelo Super League 2025

 It is compact block of domestic Australian racing broadcast by SBS and designed to act as a pathway to the WorldTour for up and coming cyclists.
 The series has been co-founded by Matt Wilson and Aaron Flanagan and is backed by Gerry Ryan also

-The men's and women's elite series winners are awarded a stagiaire contract with Jayco-AlUla and Liv-AlUla-Jayco.
+The men's and women's U23 series winners are awarded a stagiaire contract with Jayco-AlUla and Liv-AlUla-Jayco.

-The series starts in Adelaide on January 18, when South Australia becomes the centre of the cycling world for the Tour Down Under.
-The SA Kick It event includes a Willunga time trial, Victoria Park criterium and a road race in Tailem Bend.
-In early February the attention then turns to Victoria and the revered Australian Classic of the Melbourne to Warrnambool.
+The series started in Adelaide on January 18, when South Australia caught the focus of the cycling world for the Tour Down Under.
+The SA Kick It event included a Willunga time trial, Victoria Park criterium and a road race in Tailem Bend.
+In early February the attention has turned to Victoria and the revered Australian Classic of the Melbourne to Warrnambool.

-The Spirit of Tasmania Cycling Tour rounds out the February competition before a jam-packed March.
+The Spirit of Tasmania Cycling Tour then rounds out the February competition before a jam-packed March.

 It starts with the new Harbour City GP – which includes two criterium, a time trial and road race over three days – then moves on to the Grafton to Inverell Cycle Classic.